ehasty314/DS-Capstone/README.md

 ---

-This project demonstrates a robust approach to analyzing key aspects of Florida's geography and demography.
-For detailed information, refer to the individual files and folders in this repository.
+This repository offers a rich and insightful analysis of Florida's population dynamics, land use patterns, and potential future risks.
+The interactive map serves as a powerful tool to visualize and understand these complex spatial relationships.
+For more detailed information, please refer to the individual files and folders within this repository.